AIRLegend/aitrack/README.md

 ## Acknowledgements

 - [inspirit](https://github.com/inspirit), for the PS3 C++ camera library which I used during development.
-- [emilianavt](https://github.com/emilianavt/), for porting the original Pytorch pretrained models to ONNX.
+- [emilianavt](https://github.com/emilianavt/), for porting the original Pytorch pretrained landmark model to ONNX format.